 Ovaries are parts of the female reproductive system.
 They’re found in the lower abdomen on each sides of the uterus.

-There are many types of ovarian cysts, for example dermoid cysts and endometrioma cysts.
-However, functional cysts are the most popular type.
-The two kinds of functional cysts comprise of follicle and corpus luteum cysts.
+There are many types of ovarian cysts, for example the dermoid cysts and endometrioma cysts.
+However, functional cysts are the most popular occuring type.
+The two kinds of functional cysts comprise of the follicle and corpus luteum cysts.

 At the time of a woman’s menstrual cycle, an egg forms in a sac called a follicle.
 This sac is found inside the ovaries.
-In most instances, this follicle or sac breaks open and discharges an egg.
-But if the follicle doesn’t break open, the fluid can form a cyst inside the follicle.
+In most instances, this follicle or sac breaks open and discharges an egg. when the follicle doesn’t break open, the fluid inside the follicle can cause a cyst to form.

 Corpus luteum cysts

-Dermoid cysts: Sac-like growths on the ovaries that can contain fat, hair and other tissue
+Dermoid cysts: They are usually present from birth and can occur in any part of the body including the ovaries.
+They are Sac-like growths on the ovaries that may contain fat, hair and other tissue.

-Cystadenomas: noncancerous growths that can multiply on the outer surface of the ovaries
+Cystadenomas: They are noncancerous growths that can multiply on the outer surface of the ovaries.

-Some women may have a condition known as polycystic ovary syndrome.
-This condition implies the ovaries have a large number of small cysts.
+Some women may have a condition known as polycystic ovarian syndrome (PCOS) This condition implies the ovaries have a large number of small cysts.
 It can make the ovaries to enlarge.
 If left untreated, polycystic ovaries can lead to infertility.

-Sometimes, ovarian cysts do not cause any symptoms.
+Sometimes, ovarian cysts often do not show any symptoms.
 However, symptoms can appear as the cyst develops.
 Symptoms may include: